Goooler/spdx-catalog/README.md

  # SPDX Catalog

-Bundles the latest version of the [SPDX Licence List](https://spdx.org/licenses/) in a JSON forma as provided [here](https://github.com/spdx/license-list-data/tree/master/json).
+Bundles the latest version of the [SPDX Licence List](https://spdx.org/licenses/) in a JSON format as provided [here](https://github.com/spdx/license-list-data/tree/master/json).

 Additionaly, it comes with a small [Kotlin](https://kotlinlang.org/) library powered by Jackson ObjectMapper